 Editable-styles

 In addition to an element’s text-based content, you can also allow some style elements, like colors, to be changed in the editor by using editable-styles.
 Currently, this is available for dys-text, dys-title, dys-button, dys-img and dys-row.
-This lets you make your blocks more reusable - if you need a red button for one template and a green button for another, you can set editable-styles and use the same block for both.
-In the email editor, users will be able to change the colors that have been defined in editable-styles.
-They will be able to either select a color from the theme’s Color Palette or input a new color directly.
+This lets you make your blocks more reusable - if you need a red button for one email and a green button for another, you can set editable-styles and use the same block for both.

 <dys-block>